Gimbels: Early history

 The company was founded by a young Bavarian Jewish immigrant, Adam Gimbel, who opened a general store in Vincennes, Indiana.
 After a brief stay in Danville, Illinois, Gimbel relocated in 1887 to Milwaukee, Wisconsin, which was then a boomtown heavily populated by German immigrants.
 The new store quickly became the leading department store there.
 However, with seven sons, Adam Gimbel saw the opportunity to expand elsewhere.

 In 1894, Gimbels—then led by the founder's son, Isaac Gimbel—acquired the Granville Haines store (originally built and operated by Cooper and Conard) in Philadelphia, Pennsylvania, and in 1910, opened another branch in New York City.
 With its arrival in New York, Gimbels prospered, and soon became the primary rival to the leading Herald Square retailer, Macy's, whose flagship store was located a block north.
-This rivalry entered into the American popular argot as "Does Macy's tell Gimbels?", an idiom used to brush off any query about matters the speaker didn't wish to divulge.
+This rivalry entered into the American popular vernacular as "Does Macy's tell Gimbels?", an idiom used to brush off any query about matters the speaker didn't wish to divulge.
 To distinguish itself from Herald Square neighbors, Gimbels' advertising promised more: "Select, don't settle."

 Gimbels became so successful that in 1922 the chain went public, offering shares on the New York Stock Exchange (though the family retained a controlling interest).
 The stock sales provided capital for expansion, starting with the 1923 purchase of across-the-street rival Saks & Co., which operated under the name Saks-34th Street; with ownership of Saks, Gimbel created an uptown branch called Saks Fifth Avenue.
 Moving into radio, Gimbels purchased WGBS in New York and WIP in Philadelphia.
 In 1925, Gimbels entered the Pittsburgh market with the purchase of Kaufmann & Baer's, acquiring WCAE in the deal.
 Although expansion spurred talk of the stores becoming a nationwide chain, the Great Depression ended that prospect.
 Gimbel did increase the number of more upscale (and enormously profitable) Saks Fifth Avenue stores in the 1930s, opening branches in Chicago, Boston and San Francisco.